Best Baby Monitors 2026: 12 Compared (8 Sources)

 If budget < $100

-If parent prioritizes privacy and no-WiFi security
+If parent prioritizes privacy and hack-proof security

 If parent wants health/breathing monitoring

-→ Owlet Dream Duo 2 (~$300) for FDA-cleared wearable pulse oximetry, or Eufy S340 (~$200) for smart sock with no subscription fees.
-Note: AAP warns wearable monitors have not been proven to reduce SIDS risk. [src1, src2, src5]
+→ Owlet Dream Duo Gen 3 (~$360-$400) for FDA-cleared wearable pulse oximetry — the only FDA-cleared consumer option and now subscription-free.
+Eufy S340 (~$200) for smart sock at half the price (no FDA clearance).
+Nanit Pro (~$229-$290) or Miku Pro (~$300) for contactless camera-based breathing tracking.
+IMPORTANT: AAP and FDA warn wearable monitors have NOT been proven to reduce SIDS risk. [src1, src2, src5]

 If parent needs to monitor multiple rooms